funkornaut002/mode-ai-founder-school/PRD.md

 **Creator Agent:**
+- [ ] Ability to search for data to create markets on
-- [ ] Ability to create markets with parameters:
+- [ ] Ability to create markets with correctly formatted parameters
-  - Question/Description
-  - End time
-  - Initial liquidity
+- [ ] Provides initial liquidity to markets
-  - Resolution criteria
-- [ ] Fee collection mechanism
+- [ ] Collects fees from markets
 - [ ] Market monitoring capabilities
+- [ ] Closes markets when they are resolved

 **Participant Agent:**
+- [ ] Has a unique personality that influences their trading behavior
+- [ ] Uses unique data sources to make trading decisions
+- [ ] Ability to interact with markets
 - [ ] Position trading capabilities
 - [ ] Portfolio management
 - [ ] Risk assessment logic